 In 1988, the Hamilton County Health Department took an incredible leap, recognizing the need for aggressive actions to abate the rampant spread of disease and progressive decline in health among the homeless.
 They opened the doors to the Homeless Health Care Center, a remarkable primary care provider that is accredited by the Joint Commission on Accreditation for Healthcare Organizations, and is among the nation’s first freestanding health care facilities for the homeless.
 The clinic, as we call it, was housed in the central Chattanooga Community Kitchen building; it offered (and still offers) case management, substance abuse treatment, mental health aid, and full wellness with medical professionals on staff.

 The next year, in 1989, the Community Kitchen, in cooperation with PIC, received a HUD grant to begin a homeless job training and placement program.
 It was called, fittingly, the Job Placement Center.
 For the first time, homeless men and women in Chattanooga had a program to help them prepare for, find, and maintain employment.
 This was not only a Chattanooga initiative, but a national precedent.
-The program still exists today, helping more than 200 homeless individuals secure employment and housing every year (today it is called HELP II).
-HELP II now employs three case managers, a data entry person, and offers on-site job training and placement.
+The program later became known as HELP II, helping hundreds of homeless individuals secure employment and housing each year.

 Meanwhile, the feeding program, once a simple meal-a-day program, had expanded to serve food four times a day, seven days a week, 365 days a year.
 The Community Kitchen was growing, the services expanding.
 Our front room became a day center, with laundry facilities, phones, mail services, and restrooms complete with showers, available to all.